-- 1. Sump pumps installed to receive and discharge groundwater or other stormwater shall be connected to a sub-surface drain provided by the developer.
+- (a) Sump pumps installed to receive and discharge groundwater or other stormwater shall be connected to a sub-surface drain provided by the developer.
 Sump pumps installed to receive and discharge floor drain flow or other sanitary sewage shall be connected to the sanitary sewers.
-A stormwater sump pump shall only be used for the discharge of stormwater. - 2.
-Footing drains and perimeter drains shall be connected to the sub-surface drain provided by the developer. - 3.
-All roof downspouts, roof drains, or roof drainage piping shall not be directly connected to the storm drainage system.
+A stormwater sump pump shall only be used for the discharge of stormwater. - (b) Footing drains and perimeter drains shall be connected to the sub-surface drain provided by the developer.

+- (c) All roof downspouts, roof drains, or roof drainage piping shall not be directly connected to the public storm system.
 Variation from this requirement may be requested and granted by the CBU in special circumstances.
-No downspouts or roof drains shall be connected to the public sanitary sewers. - 4.
-Commercial, industrial, and institutional buildings that have their own private storm sewers may direct such drains directly to their systems. - 5.
-Garage and Basement floor drains shall not be connected to the storm sewers.

-- 6. Swimming Pool drains shall not be connected to the storm sewers unless the water is dechlorinated prior to being connected to the storm sewer. - 7.
-INDOT Connections shall be coordinated and approved by INDOT.
+No downspouts or roof drains shall be connected to the public sanitary sewers.
+This is only applicable for public infrastructure. - (d) Commercial, industrial, and institutional buildings that have their own private storm sewers may direct such drains directly to their systems. - (e) Garage and Basement floor drains shall not be connected to the storm sewers. - (f) Swimming Pool drains shall not be connected to the storm sewers unless the water is dechlorinated prior to being connected to the storm sewer. - (g) INDOT Connections shall be coordinated and approved by INDOT.